SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ![Filling fields using Parasol.](figures/contactInfo width=80&label=contactInfo)

-Now, we can create tests to fill information to other sections.
+Now, we can create tests to fill in the information to other sections.
-An important observation is the select box in mailing information section.
+An important observation is the select box in the mailing information section.
 If we want to test it, we need to use another method to assert it.
 In this case, the selected option contains the attribute called `selected`.
 So, we define the next method to get this element: